mbregvadze-smartsoft/Slot-Game/README.md

 ## 📖 Description

 The task involves creating a small game based on the provided Photoshop file and the resources available in the repository.
-You can find the download link for the Photoshop files in the 🔗 Resources section.
+You can find the download link for the Photoshop file in the 🔗 Resources section.
 When you clone the project, you will receive all the remaining required materials.

 ### The Photoshop file includes:

 - 10-line board
 - Spin button
-- 🟧 Turbo Spin button
-- Bet selection buttons (there is also a popup, which is disabled)
 - Balance, 🟩 Win, and Bet sections

 ## 🎮 Game Mechanics

-- The player selects the desired bet and then presses the spin button.
 - By default, a bet is already selected.
 - Symbols pay from left to right on the 10-line board.
 - The game has a multiplier wheel (1x, 2x, 3x, 4x, 5x):